fmazzant/RestClient/README.md

 # RestClient
 RestClient library provides a simple connector to consume REST services.
-It is an extention of HttpClient object.

 Use Rest() method to create a RestClientBuilder from RestClient